 “Rock-a-Bye Baby,” the lullaby about a baby toppling from a poorly placed cradle, warns parents of a real danger.
 Falls from open windows, rooftops, balconies, play structures, and other heights injure more children than any other cause.

 Summertime is the greatest danger period, with more open windows and more outdoor play.
 Children love to climb, so furniture is best kept back from windowsills and balcony railings.
 Window guards and window stops can let fresh air in but keep a child from falling out.
 Don’t rely on ordinary window screens to keep your children safe.
-In addition, placing shrubbery or something soft under danger areas can lesson the injury if a child does fall.
+In addition, placing shrubbery or something soft under danger areas can lessen the injury if a child does fall.

 Related A-to-Z Information: